mredul070/assesment/README.md

 ```
 docker run -it --gpus all project_name:tag
 ```
-*--gpus all* so that the docker can access gpus if available in that machine
+*--gpus all* so that the docker can access gpus if available in that machine.
+If GPU is not available or properly configure remove this part from the command

 Step 3 : Docker bash will land inside `/solutions` directory, there you will find 3 folders for three problem designated by their name